BLACKBOARD IV

 Are We Insane?

 I feel like I'm living in Medieval times.The other night I watched a documentary on using chimpanzees for medical research, experiments, and stress testing, among other despicable things.
 Only a sociopath could engage in such activities.
 It raised my awareness.
-Afterwards, I researched and discovered much disturbing related practices occurring worldwide.
-Here is a sampling of what I found; more is on my Global Digest page at: trauma testing.
+Afterwards, I researched and discovered other disturbing related practices occurring worldwide.
+Here is a sampling of what I found; more is on my Global Digest page at: Animal Cruelty - Animal Testing.

 • Animal Experiments | Pictures